taylornyquist/budget-tracker/README.md

 # Budget Tracker
-* A RESTful API backend for a social network
+* A Progressive Web Application for managing a budget.

 ## Description
 * This is a Budget Tracker Progressive Web Application (PWA) that records and tracks positive or negative transactions and keeps a running total.
 The front end is a simple single page application that keeps a running HTML table of the transactions and uses Chart.js to create a graph of the currently available funds.